K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ##### <div id='3-2-2-4-1'/> 3.2.2.4.1.
 Manage Contributors
 ###### <div id='3-2-2-4-1-1'/> 3.2.2.4.1.1.
 Add Contributors
 ***※	Administrators are pipeline creators, so they are contributors with creation authority by default..***
-1. Select Contributors tab from the pipeline details page.
+1. Select the Contributors tab from the pipeline details page.
 ![043]
-2. Click “Add Contributor” button at the top right.
+2. Click the “Add Contributor” button at the top right.
 ![044]
 3. Go to the Add Contributors page to search for users who are currently invited to the pipeline deployment and select.
 Select one of the authorities between view, create, or execute and click the "Add" button.
 ![045]